Asavage650/something-cool/README.md

 ## Usage

-This can be used bla bla bla...
+This can be used to create and maintain product like data bases.
+So essentially this can be used for any retail buisness to keep track of products by categories or tags.

 ## License